Spectrum Timings

 Background for those that need it...

-Each operation performed on the spectrum will take a length of time ( counted in T states, Cycles ) its widely documented how long each op will take allowing programmers to create time critical code.. simple enough..
-But that's not the whole story the lower part of the memory is used as the video memory and is accessed by the ULA - thus when displaying to the screen the Z80 process is halted if it needs to access this area of memory causing a greater number of Tstates to pass and dependent on what cycle in the frame we are we experience a differing delay
+Each operation performed on the spectrum (Z80 CPU) will take a length of time ( counted in T states, Cycles ) its widely documented how long each op will take allowing programmers to create time critical code.. simple enough..
+But that's not the whole story the lower part of the 16/48k spectrum memory is used as the video memory and is accessed by the ULA - thus when displaying to the screen the Z80 process is halted if it needs to access this area of memory causing a greater number of Tstates to pass and dependent on what cycle in the frame we are at we experience a different delay

 for more info. see Contended Memory

-As we need to emulate this behavior thankfully some dedicated individuals have spent a lots of their time discovering how these delays break down on each operation!
-Its a lovely large table of values and gives us a great deal of opportunity to get a few wrong...
+As we need to emulate all this behavior we found that some dedicated individuals have spent a lots of their time discovering how these delays break down on each operation!
+Its a lovely large table of values!

-So ( after ripping Woody's code, don't tell him. ) I wrote a set of tests to run each op across contended memory although this wont give the actual contended value at a given point it will however become a checksum to compare a real Spectrums against one another and against the emulator.
+So ( borrowing Woody's code, don't tell him ) We wrote a set of tests to run each op across contended memory although this wouldt give the actual contended value for each loop it will however become a sum of loops and values to compare real Spectrums against one another and against the emulator.

 How do the tests work?